1948 Arab–Israeli War: Reinforcements and reorganization

-During the truce, Irgun attempted to bring in a private arms shipment aboard a ship called Altalena.
-Fearing a coup by the Irgun (at the time the IDF was in the process of integrating various pre-independence political factions), Ben-Gurion ordered that the arms be confiscated by force.
+During the truce, in what became known as the Altalena Affair, the Irgun attempted to bring in a private arms shipment aboard a ship called Altalena.
+Fearing a coup by the Irgun, which was being integrated into the IDF Ben-Gurion ordered that the arms be confiscated by force.
 After some miscommunication, the army was ordered by Ben-Gurion to sink the ship.
 Sixteen Irgun members and three IDF soldiers were killed in the fighting.